goldener-data/gold-splitter-examples/README.md

 # gold-split-examples

 Different examples using Goldener GoldSplitter during training Machine Learning models.
+These examples systematically compares two data splitting strategies for training machine learning models.
+Data splitting is a critical step that can significantly impact model performance and generalization.
+While random splitting is the standard approach, smart splitting strategies like GoldSplitter aim to create more balanced and representative train/validation splits, potentially leading to:

+- Better model generalization
+- More reliable validation metrics
+- Faster convergence
+- More representative performance estimation

+Thus, in all the examples, two data splitting strategies for creating training and validation datasets are compared:

+1. **Random Split**: Traditional random split using scikit-learn
+2. **Smart Split**: Intelligent split using GoldSplitter from the Goldener library

-## Installation
+## Development Setup

 This project uses [uv](https://github.com/astral-sh/uv) for dependency management.
 Install dependencies using: